 - Enlist another person to help you, preferably someone your cat knows and likes.
 The other person can help hold the cat while you bathe them.

-- Trim your cat’s nails before you attempt to bathe your cat.
+- Trim your cat’s nails with clippers or a grinder before you attempt to bathe your cat.
 Most cats will attempt to get away from you, so keeping those nails trimmed will help reduce the amount of scratches you receive during the process.

-- Brush out their fur to get out the tangles before you start the bath.
+- Brush out their fur with a brush to get out the tangles before you start the bath.
 If there are any mats or knots, getting them wet will only make them tighter so it’s wise to eliminate them before you put the cat into the water.

 - Use a towel on the bottom of the bathtub as a bathmat, so your kitty can get a good grip on the surface.